amyzyck/RADseq_Uca-rapax_2016/README.md

 ### Scripts Folder
 - **Assembly**
-  -**dDocent_UcaRapax.md**: Markdown file containing code for trimming reads, _de novo_ assembly, read mapping, and SNP calling using the dDocent pipeline.
+  - **dDocent_UcaRapax.md**: Markdown file containing code for trimming reads, _de novo_ assembly, read mapping, and SNP calling using the dDocent pipeline.
-  -**RawReads_Counts**: list of counts for raw forward and reverse reads.
+  - **RawReads_Counts**: list of counts for raw forward and reverse reads.
 - **Filtering**
-  -**Filtering_UcaRapax.md**: Markdown file containing code for filtering VCF file using VCFtools.
+  - **Filtering_UcaRapax.md**: Markdown file containing code for filtering VCF file using VCFtools.
-  -**dup_sample_filter.sh**: custom script used to remove sites in VCF files that do not have congruent genotypes across duplicate individuals.
+  - **dup_sample_filter.sh**: custom script used to remove sites in VCF files that do not have congruent genotypes across duplicate individuals.
-- **OutlierDetection
+- **OutlierDetection**
-  -**OutlierDetection_UcaRapax.md**: Markdown file containing code for detecting outlier SNPs using PCAdapt, OutFLANK, BayeScan, and Bayenv2.
+  - **OutlierDetection_UcaRapax.md**: Markdown file containing code for detecting outlier SNPs using PCAdapt, OutFLANK, BayeScan, and Bayenv2.
 - **Analysis**
   - **AllDataSNP.Rmd**: R Markdown file containing code for making files for other programs and then running various analyses on the All SNP dataset.
   - **NeutralSNP.Rmd**: R Markdown file containing code for making files for other programs and then running various analyses on the Neutral SNP dataset.